22 Apr Choosing a Hybrid Guitar

 The hybrid electric guitar market was started by the Parker Fly Deluxe in the early ‘90’s and since then they have gained popularity with other makers joining in.

-You can also get the Fender/Roland G-5 Strat which has clever electronics on board.
-At the top end of the market is the PRS Hollowbody II Piezo which looks great but will set you back around £4900.
-It has a clever PRS/LR Baggs pickup system with dual output jacks and versatile acoustic and electric guitar tones.
+At the top end of the market is the PRS Hollowbody II Piezo which looks great but will set you back around £4900 (the SE version has recently been released as well which costs a more reasonable £1349).
+The Hollowbody boasts a clever PRS/LR Baggs pickup system with dual output jacks and versatile acoustic and electric guitar tones.

 Links to other pages